 Applicants and licensees will continue to have a cost related burden associated with licensing, renewal, or relicensure.
-The cost of licensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$443.70.
-The cost of relicensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$463.70.
-The cost of renewal of licensure for a licensed Behavior Analyst and Assistant Behavior Analyst is \$367.20.
+The cost of licensure for a licensed Physician's Assistant by exam is \$156.70.
+The cost of licensure for a licensed Physician's Assistant by endorsement is \$156.70.
+The cost of relicensure for a licensed Physician's Assistant is \$176.70.
+The cost of renewal of licensure for a licensed Physician's Assistant is \$118.90.

 A. How many and what category of individuals will be affected by the rules?

-The rules affect all individuals who seek licensure as Behavior Analysts and Assistant Behavior Analysts.
+The rules affect all individuals who seek licensure as Physician's Assistants.

 B. What qualitative and quantitative impact do the proposed changes in rules have on these individuals?
-The fees involved will be like those incurred in other regulated professions.